Mohammadreza-Alizadeh/part-project/README.md

 - **Phase 1 ( auto-configer ) :** A system configuration script for Debian-based Linux distributions.
 This script automates key tasks such as creating `users`, changing `APT` sources, configuring `SSH` and `NTP`, and setting up firewall rules with `nftables`.

 - **Phase 2 ( EPWeather ):** A Bash program that tracks weather conditions for different cities using the `wttr.in` API.
 This phase provides practical experience with fetching and displaying real-time weather data.

+### Copyright
+This project is copyrighted by Emperor Penguin College 3 and Part Software Group.
+All rights reserved.